Hi, I'm Mimosa

 "Your task is not to seek for love, but merely to seek and find all the barriers within yourself that you have built against it."

 I'm a registered dietitian from Whidbey Island, a small piece of land off the coast of Seattle.
 While "diet" is in my license, I have found that releasing our grip on diet-rules and body-shame opens us to a deeper source of strength, resilience, and confidence that no diet can imbue.

 How do I know this?
-I've been there.
+I've had my own version.
 Like so many individuals, I internalized the message that my worth depended on the shape of my body, and my moral standing on the "cleanliness" of my food.
 I believed that I was only as valuable as my hustle and that rest was something to earn.
-My relationship with food reflected my relationship with myself, with my body, and with important people in my life.
+My relationship with food reflected my relationship with myself, with my body, and with people in my life.
 Changing my mentality and behavior around food was terrifying to consider but once I did, the way I showed up to everything else also shifted: my job, my relationships, and what I believed possible for myself.